snitkin/Final-Robotics-Project/README.md

 # Challenges

 ## Relay
-- One of the main challanges with the second part of the relay was trying to incorporate new components that we havent worked with before.
+One of the main challanges with the second part of the relay was trying to incorporate new components that we havent worked with before.
 One of the desired obstacles was trying to get the robot to go up a ramp.
 We found that when we tried to teleop the robot up the ramp it wouldnt be feasible unless the robot was coming in at an angle while maintaining an accelerating velocity.
 Once it did make it up the ramp due to the friction difference the robot would often make it our of the sides.
 As a result we decided to resort to simpler relay activities like droping the baton in the basket.
 ## Pass the Baton
--
+A challeng with passing the baton included trying to get the arm to function by sending messages to th different robots.
+We werent able to solve this but resorted to using useer input to communicate between the robots instead.

 ## Orinetation

 Our map was flipped in RVIZ, and thinking about how to calculate anlges from multiple coordinate planes was incredibly confusing and took more time than anticipated.